andythetechnerd03/Vietnamese-Text-Summarization-Poem/README.md

 ## Credits
 - [Phan Phuc](https://github.com/pphuc25) for doing the fine-tuning.
-- [Me](https://github.com/andythetechnerd03) for designing the pipeline, testing the model and writing report.
+- [Me](https://github.com/andythetechnerd03) for designing the pipeline and testing the model.
 - [Truong Vo](https://github.com/justinvo277) for collecting the data.